 5. Tuning in to MTV for a new hot video

-Entertainment can be called up at our leisure these days, especially with the coronavirus pandemic sending more theatrical movies to our TVs.
-But in the 1980s, MTV was king, and when that channel announced it was premiering a new video by one of the hottest singers, you bet we loyal subjects marked our calendars and watched.
+Entertainment can be called up at our leisure these days, especially since the coronavirus pandemic started sending more new movies to our TVs rather than to theatrical release.
+But in the 1980s, MTV was king, and when that network announced it was premiering a new video by one of the hottest singers, you bet we loyal subjects marked our calendars and watched.
 It wasn’t always a “Thriller,” but sometimes it was worth it.

 6. Planning a trip on a paper map